Jumio/mobile-sdk-ios/docs/transition-guide_netverify-fastfill.md

 This section only covers the breaking technical changes that should be considered when updating from the previous version.

+## 3.6.0

+#### Custom UI callbacks
+`netverifyCustomScanViewController:shouldDisplayHelpWithText:animationView:forReason:` is called for each scanner that has a help animation.

+#### Localization keys
+The following keys are no more uppercased

+ `netverify.scan-help-view.liveness-help.button-continue.title`,
+ `netverify.confirmation-view.button.continue`,
+ `netverify.confirmation-view.button.retry`,
+ `netverify.error-view.button.cancel.title` and
+ `netverify.error-view.button.retry.title`

 ## 3.5.0

 #### DocumentVerification separation